-All costs associated with implementing the Erection Plan will not be paid for separately but shall be included in the work.
+All costs associated with the preparation and implementation of the Erection Plan will not be measured and paid for separately, but shall be included in the work.

 SECTION 510 STRUCTURAL PLATE STRUCTURES

 510.01 This work consists of the construction of structural plate structures of the shape and dimensions called for on the plans in accordance with these specifications and in conformity with the lines and grades shown on the plans or established.